African National Congress

-The African National Congress (ANC) is a social-democratic political party in South Africa.
-A liberation movement known for its opposition to apartheid, it has governed the country since 1994, when the first post-apartheid election installed Nelson Mandela as President of South Africa.
-Cyril Ramaphosa, the incumbent national President, has served as President of the ANC since 18 December 2017.
+The African National Congress (ANC) is a political party in South Africa.
+It originated as a liberation movement known for its opposition to apartheid and has governed the country since 1994, when the first post-apartheid election resulted in Nelson Mandela being elected as President of South Africa.
+Cyril Ramaphosa, the incumbent national president, has served as president of the ANC since 18 December 2017.

-Founded on 8 January 1912 in Bloemfontein as the South African Native National Congress, the organisation was formed to agitate, by moderate methods, for the rights of black South Africans.
+Founded on 8 January 1912 in Bloemfontein as the South African Native National Congress, the organisation was formed to advocate for the rights of black South Africans.
 When the National Party government came to power in 1948, the ANC's central purpose became to oppose the new government's policy of institutionalised apartheid.
 To this end, its methods and means of organisation shifted; its adoption of the techniques of mass politics, and the swelling of its membership, culminated in the Defiance Campaign of civil disobedience in 1952–53.
 The ANC was banned by the South African government between April 1960 – shortly after the Sharpeville massacre – and February 1990.
 During this period, despite periodic attempts to revive its domestic political underground, the ANC was forced into exile by increasing state repression, which saw many of its leaders imprisoned on Robben Island.
-Headquartered in Lusaka, Zambia, the exiled ANC dedicated much of its attention to a campaign of sabotage and guerrilla warfare against the apartheid state, carried out under its military wing, uMkhonto we Sizwe, which was founded in 1961 in partnership with the South African Communist Party (SACP).
+Headquartered in Lusaka, Zambia, the exiled ANC dedicated much of its attention to a campaign of sabotage and guerrilla warfare against the apartheid state, carried out under its military wing, uMkhonto weSizwe, which was founded in 1961 in partnership with the South African Communist Party (SACP).
 The ANC was condemned as a terrorist organisation by the governments of South Africa, the United States, and the United Kingdom.
 However, it positioned itself as a key player in the negotiations to end apartheid, which began in earnest after the ban was repealed in 1990.
+For much of that time, the ANC leadership, along with many of its most active members, operated from abroad.
+After the Soweto Uprising of 1976, the ANC remained committed to achieving its objectives through armed struggle.
+These circumstances significantly shaped the ANC during its years in exile.